NrGjoe846/CODSOFT/Movie-Genre-Classifier/ReadMe.md

 The model achieves an accuracy of ~XX% on the test dataset.
 Detailed performance metrics are available in the console output.

-## Contribution

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - [Kaggle](https://www.kaggle.com) for providing the dataset.